Megaparsec tutorial

 are not indented and that all indented tokens are directly or indirectly

 children of those top-level definitions.
-In megaparsec
+In megaparsec, we do not need any

 additional state to express this.
 Since indentation is always relative, our